 Emili Sande: Read all About it

 The year my life changed and I saw my vision of a happy nuclear family disintegrate before my eyes one Friday night.
-The events of 2012 are the subject of the chapter in the book I have contributed to and the words and pain in this song remind me of holding it altogether, wearing a mask and putting on that brave face of business as usual whilst inside I was screaming and afraid.
+The events of 2012 are the subject of the chapter in the book I have contributed to and the words and pain in this song remind me of holding it all together, wearing a mask and putting on that brave face of business as usual whilst inside I was screaming and afraid.
 I was lucky to see Emili sing this live at Pedralbes last Summer with friends and was able to wave the torch on my phone with love and freedom rather than agony.

 Robbie Williams: Feel